 - Provide advice on minimising the risks of conflicts of interest.

 More details on this role are contained in the Conflicts of Interest Policy.

 Hard copies of all the registers are also available to view at the CCG’s Headquarters at William Farr House, Mytton Oak Road, Shrewsbury, SY3 8XL.

-Any suspicions or concerns of acts of fraud or bribery can be reported online via https://www.reportfraud.nhs.uk or via the NHS Fraud and Corruption Reporting Line on 0800 0284060 which provides a confidential route for reporting of genuine suspicions of fraud within or affecting the NHS.
+Any suspicions or concerns of acts of fraud or bribery can be reported - see our Anti-Fraud and Corruption information page, or report online via https://cfa.nhs.uk/reportfraud or via the NHS Fraud and Corruption Reporting Line on 0800 0284060 which provides a confidential route for reporting of genuine suspicions of fraud within or affecting the NHS.
 All calls are dealt with by experienced trained staff and any caller who wishes to remain anonymous may do so.